torvalds/linux/Documentation/driver-api/driver-model/overview.rst

 management, and hot plug.
 In particular, the model dictated by Intel and Microsoft (namely ACPI) ensures that almost every device on almost any bus on an x86-compatible system can work within this paradigm.
-Of course, not every bus is able to support all such operations, although most buses support most of those operations.
+Of course, analt every bus is able to support all such operations, although most buses support most of those operations.